telerik/blazor-docs/components/form/overview.md

 The Form Items allow you customize the [default editors](#automatic-generation-of-field).
 [See the [FormItems article for more information...]({%slug form-formitems%}).

-### Automatic Generation of fields
+### Automatic Generation of Fields

 The Telerik Form can generate [editors]({%slug form-formitems%}) for you based on the model fields.
 It can take them from both a `Model`, or the `EditContext`, whichever you provide to it.
-You can use the [data annotation attributes](#data-annotation-attributes) to validate the value of the fields.
+You can use [data annotation attributes](#data-annotation-attributes) to validate the field values and customize the auto-generated form fields, for example set labels, visibility and editability.

 The following data types are supported out-of-the box and they use the following default editors: